 Today, the Resurrection Pass Trail is a popular recreational hike.
 The trail is about 38.4 miles (62 km) long between the northern end near Hope and the southern end at the Sterling Highway near Cooper Landing.
 Public use shelters are available by reservation at Caribou Creek, Fox Creek, East Creek, and at Devil’s Pass cabins.
 Recreational gold panning is still allowed in designated areas.
 The trail offers spectacular scenery and opportunities to see wildlife including moose, black and brown bears, caribou, wolves, marmot, Dall sheep, mountain goats, ptarmigan, and grouse.
-The trail goes through spruce and aspen forests at lower elevations and alpine tundra with wildflowers above treeline at 2,400 feet (732 m).
+The trail goes through spruce and aspen forests at lower elevations and alpine tundra with wildflowers above tree line at 2,400 feet (732 m).
 Read more here and here.
-Explore more of Hope here:
+Explore more of Hope and Resurrection Creek here: